huggingface/transformers/README.md

 Breaking change in the `from_pretrained()` method:

 1. Models are now set in evaluation mode by default when instantiated with the `from_pretrained()` method.
-To train them don't forget to set them back in training mode (`model.train()`) to activate the dropout modules.
+To train them, don't forget to set them back in training mode (`model.train()`) to activate the dropout modules.

 2. The additional `*input` and `**kwargs` arguments supplied to the `from_pretrained()` method used to be directly passed to the underlying model's class `__init__()` method.
-They are now used to update the model configuration attribute instead which can break derived model classes build based on the previous `BertForSequenceClassification` examples.
-We are working on a way to mitigate this breaking change in [#866](https://github.com/huggingface/transformers/pull/866) by forwarding the the model `__init__()` method (i) the provided positional arguments and (ii) the keyword arguments which do not match any configuration class attributes.
+They are now used to update the model configuration attribute instead, which can break derived model classes built based on the previous `BertForSequenceClassification` examples.
+We are working on a way to mitigate this breaking change in [#866](https://github.com/huggingface/transformers/pull/866) by forwarding the the model's `__init__()` method (i) the provided positional arguments and (ii) the keyword arguments which do not match any configuration class attributes.

 Also, while not a breaking change, the serialization methods have been standardized and you probably should switch to the new method `save_pretrained(save_directory)` if you were using any other serialization method before.